Teaching Critical Reading

 Several factors can contribute to the shortfall, but a phenomenon many GSIs encounter — and one they are in a good position to address — is that students sometimes employ ineffective strategies for their readings and become disengaged or discouraged when they perceive that the gain from their reading is low.
 Many assume that reading any text means reading straight through, from beginning to end, as one would a novel.
 Advanced students and professionals, however, do not read academic and professional literature in this way; instead, they have developed a set of informed strategies.

 Strategies for critical reading can vary by discipline, text-type, and the purpose of the particular reading assignment.
 Textbooks, research reports, epic poems, ethnographies, eyewitness journals, and scholarly articles all demand different processes that we call “reading,” and students may never have thought about employing differential strategies.
 “Reading critically” is a fairly abstract concept; students are helped greatly when their GSIs explain and demonstrate what it looks like, modeling the processes and behaviors of their particular course context and discipline.
 When students know more about what you want them to get from a text and how to get it, they will spend their study time far more fruitfully.
 Their newfound competence can, in turn, motivate them to keep up.

 This section of the Teaching Guide offers strategies developed by GSIs and faculty members at UC Berkeley for their teaching situations.
 Some are addressed to GSIs, others to students.
 It can be very useful to compare how someone in a different discipline from your own conceives of and teaches critical reading.
-For instance, the C.R.E.A.T.E method uses tools of intensive textual analysis to teach students to read and assess scientific research critically.
-For specific examples of how these techniques were used in science classes at universities around the country, see the searchable “Roadmap Archive.”
+For instance, the C.R.E.A.T.E. method uses tools of intensive textual analysis to teach students to read and assess scientific research critically.
+For specific examples of how these techniques have been used in science classes at universities around the country, see the searchable “Roadmap Archive.”

 In This Section